 Brain injuries happen to millions of victims each and every year.
 Over fifty thousand brain injuries a year result in death while tens of thousands more result in disabilities that will affect the victim the rest of his or her life.
-Not surprisingly, most brain injuries occur in accidents with moving vehicles, motorcycles and trucks as well as slip/trip and falls.
+Not surprisingly, most brain injuries occur in accidents with moving vehicles such as motorcycles and trucks as well as slip/trip and falls.
 However, brain injuries can also occur from sporting activities such as football or boxing or simply the hazards of everyday life; falling off your bike, slipping on ice, assault and battery, work injuries, etc. According to the Centers for Disease Control and Prevention statistics:

 Brain injuries are exactly what the name implies: Trauma to the head involving the brain.
 Traumatic Brain Injury can happen via visible trauma to the head or what is commonly referred to as a “closed head injury.”
 A closed head injury often occurs in car accidents or in sports collisions when the head snaps back and forth causing the brain to impact the skull.
 While not visible, these injuries can be devastating.
 Sometimes, tests such as CT Scans and MRI studies will show edema (swelling) or hematomas (bruising) in the brain as evidence of the existence of a closed head injury.
 In a significant amount of patients however, those tests can be inconclusive and additional studies need to be performed by the appropriate specialist.